View Document Text

 the markets and/or receiving negative publicity in the press or pressure from analysts.

-of incorrectly assessing the value drivers of specific companies and of underperforming
+incorrectly assessing the value drivers of specific companies and of underperforming

 during “out of favor” market cycles.
 Additionally, a mis-assessment of a catalyst or its

-impact, or its failure to materialize and/or be realized in the company’s stock price could
+impact, or its failure to materialize and/or be realized in the company’s stock price, could

 cause a contrarian strategy to underperform the broader market.